dallenpyrah/student-workbook/src/reflections/wk2/day-7.md

-# Week two Journal 7
+# Week 2 Journal 7

 1. What are the three ways to syntactically write a function?
 What are the differences in how the function acts (if any)?